transdigiware/blockchain/howto/ibp-console-manage.md

 **Find the smart contract pod**

-Next, get a list of all of the chaincode pods running in your cluster:
+Next, get a list of all of the smart contract pods running in your cluster:

 ```
 kubectl get po -n <NAMESPACE> | grep chaincode-execution | cut -d" " -f1 | xargs -I {} kubectl get po {} -n <NAMESPACE> --show-labels